Know the Basics

 Escape the Bubble

-The N3 in winter 2006 had an “ethnically” diverse group of people taking the test.
-The N2, which I took in winter 2008, was mainly speakers of Mandarin-Chinese at my test site.
-I spoke (in Japanese) with a Chinese national after the test.
-His listening and speaking ability was not on par with mine (uncoincidently, he found the listening section of the test very difficult).
-But, I was envious when he said the reading section of the test was too easy.
-Though I was confident I passed, I knew I wouldn’t be in the top percentile because I had skimmed through the reading section, guessing the answers for many questions without reading the passages.
-Months later I received the test results—I passed with a 261/400 (65%).
+My N3 exam in winter 2006 had an ethnically diverse group of people.
+My exam at the winter 2008 N2 JLPT was like Chinatown.
+I was confident I passed, but I knew I wouldn’t be in the top percentile.
+I skimmed through the reading section, guessing the answers for many questions without even reading the passages.
+Months later, I received the results—I passed with a 261/400 (65 per cent).

-Watch a lot.
-Often.
+Watch a lot and often do so.
 It’s better than textbooks and classes combined.
-Dramas, variety, NHK and realistic TV shows are better than most anime (to teach you real Japanese).
+Dramas, variety, NHK, and realistic TV shows are better than most anime.
+They’ll teach you real Japanese.

-Like I said earlier, I did not think I was improving my Japanese.
-But after meeting some old (Japanese) friends that I didn’t see for a few years, they were in shock.
+I thought my Japanese wasn’t improving, but reuniting with some old Japanese friends made me reflect.
+I hadn’t seen them for a few years.
+They were in shock.
 They explained, “Before your Japanese was good, but now your Japanese is Japanese!”
-Though I knew they were just being generous with compliments, I really felt that our range of conversation had grown wider.
-Being comfortable with a variety of topics in your target language is a great feeling.
-Exposure, ideally immersion, is the best way to become a native-like speaker (but you already knew this).
-As my Japanese ability grew, I started to notice more errors and “cultural faux pas” that other “foreigners” (gasp) made.
+I was so happy to hear that.
+I felt that our conversation range had grown wider.
+I was comfortable with a variety of topics we spoke about.
+It wasn’t tiring either.
+As my Japanese ability grew, I started to notice more errors and cultural faux pas that other foreigners did.